gcallah/BookReviews/mitchell.md

 goes on to explain that this is because those with money and financial savvy can pay close attention to how the laws will affect relative prices and thus gain by speculation, a pastime not available to, say, a farmer preoccupied with his crops and herds.
-Mitchell then sums up Madison’s argument: “In other words, laws that create an advantage for the wealthy and disadvantage the poor are unjust and are a sign of public instability” (50).
+Mitchell then sums up Madison’s argument: "In other words, laws that create an advantage for the wealthy and disadvantage the poor are unjust and are a sign of public instability" (50).
 Mitchell's contention that laws which deliberately favor the rich are unjust and will create instability is certainly true, but it is **not** what Madison was saying.
 Rather, Madison was pointing out that rapidly fluctuating laws, whatever their supposed